What Is Unlock?

 Depending on the technology used by a carrier, a device may not be compatible to work with other carriers.

-The age, model number and other features of the device may also be a factor to non-compatibility.
+The age, model number and other features of the device may also be factors to non-compatibility.